tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Diffie-Hellman parameters are specified by the server and may be either ephemeral or contained within the server's certificate.

+### Elliptic Curve Diffie-Hellman

+All ECDH calculations (including parameter and key generation as well as the shared secret calculation) are performed according to [6] using the ECKAS-DH1 scheme with the identity map as key derivation function (KDF), so that the premaster secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string.
+Note that this octet string (Z in IEEE 1363 terminology) as output by FE2OSP, the Field Element to Octet String Conversion Primitive, has constant length for any given field; leading zeros found in this octet string MUST NOT be truncated.

+(Note that this use of the identity KDF is a technicality.
+The complete picture is that ECDH is employed with a non-trivial KDF because TLS does not directly use the premaster secret for anything other than for computing the master secret.

 #  Mandatory Cipher Suites

 In the absence of an application profile standard specifying otherwise, a